Kate0907/lumed-guideline/readme.md

 ## Prerequisites
 1. Install Visual Studio Code and Visual Studio
 2. Open FrontEnd folder with Visual Studio Code
-3. Open BackEnd folder with Visual Studio
+3. Open `Guideline.sln` in BackEnd folder with Visual Studio

 ## How to deploy:
 > Database